Trade jitters running high at U.S. companies ahead of new U.S.-China talks

 Wall Street has reacted sharply over the past year to tweets from U.S. President Donald Trump, variously suggesting progress and setbacks in settling the trade dispute.
 Buoyed by expectations the Federal Reserve will cut interest rates, but also suggesting investors are becoming less sensitive to uncertainty around the trade war, the S&P 500 has surged 20% year to date and hit record highs last week.

-Mattel’s (MAT.O) stock has surged 16% since Thursday, when the toymaker’s quarterly results beat expectations, while it warned about the impact of an escalation of the trade war.
+Mattel’s stock has surged 16% since Thursday, when the toymaker’s quarterly results beat expectations, while it warned about the impact of an escalation of the trade war.

 “We are being watchful of the potential tariff that may be implemented, and if implemented, would impact the entire toy industry.
 We have contingency plans in place and we’re working closely with the retailers to ensure that we are aligned on our approach to mitigate the tariffs,” Mattel CEO Ynon Kreiz said on a conference call last week.

-The Philadelphia Semiconductor index .SOX has surged 38% in 2019, even as trade tensions and U.S. restrictions on sales to Chinese telecom Huawei make it harder to predict when U.S. chipmakers will recover from a global, cyclical downturn.
+The Philadelphia Semiconductor index has surged 38% in 2019, even as trade tensions and U.S. restrictions on sales to Chinese telecom Huawei make it harder to predict when U.S. chipmakers will recover from a global, cyclical downturn.

-Investors were surprised last week after Texas Instruments (TXN.O) said that U.S.-China trade tensions were not hampering its ability to conduct business in China, while Intel (INTC.O) said on Thursday that customers worried about potential tariffs on chips were preemptively buying processors.
+Investors were surprised last week after Texas Instruments said that U.S.-China trade tensions were not hampering its ability to conduct business in China, while Intel said on Thursday that customers worried about potential tariffs on chips were preemptively buying processors.

 “We really think the Q2 action was pulling from the second half into the first half,” Intel CFO George Davis told Reuters following the earnings report.
 “Depending on how the trade discussions go, there could be some additional activity there, but we’re not expecting at the same level, if at all, during the third quarter.
 We’re forecasting demand based on the signals we’re getting from our customers.”